AishwaryaTambad/mini-twitter-1/README.md

 # mini-twitter
-Django and backend assignment for mini-twitter
+Django backend assignment for mini-twitter

 steps to run server: